Multivariate cluster point process to quantify and explore multi-entity configurations: Application to biofilm image data: Introduction

-The primary innovation of our proposed MACPP model is that it exploits the known locations of central objects in clusters, and it also addresses the above-described challenges.
-Specifically, it can quantify multivariate and multilayered clustering and inter-process relationships.
-The MACPP is flexible in that it can simultaneously model clustered and non-clustered processes and can be applied in multivariate or univariate contexts.
+The primary innovation of the proposed MCPP model is that it exploits the known locations of central objects in clusters.
+It also addresses the above-described challenges together.
+Specifically, it can simultaneously quantify multivariate and multilayered clustering and inter-process relationships.
+The MCPP is flexible in that it can simultaneously model clustered and non-clustered processes and can be applied in multivariate (multi-taxon) or univariate (individual taxon) contexts.
+It may seem restrictive that fitting the MCPP model requires specification of which objects are central to clusters and which peripherally located.
+We demonstrate that the MCPP can also be used to explore and infer the presence of newly proposed relationships by comparing model fit via the deviance information criterion (DIC).
 In this paper, we describe the model in detail, evaluate its performance through simulation studies, and demonstrate the feasibility of applying the model to both real and synthetic datasets.